voigt/voigt.github.io/content/notes/toggle-helix-darkmode/index.md

 tags:
   - notes
 ---
-The problem: you switch macOS system appearance to Light/Dark theme, but Helix‘ appearance does not adjust.
+The problem: you switch macOS system appearance to Light/Dark theme, but Helix‘s appearance does not adjust.

-Apparently, I'm not the only one who is bothering to switch Helix appearance at runtime.
-There are a couple of Github issues discussing the topic from different angles:
+Apparently, I'm not the only one who is bothering to switch Helix's appearance at runtime.
+There are a couple of GitHub issues discussing the topic from different angles:

 - [#8899 - Automatically select light/dark theme variant](https://github.com/helix-editor/helix/issues/8899)
 - [#10281 - Ability to define second theme to sync with OS](https://github.com/helix-editor/helix/discussions/10281#discussioncomment-11246639)
 - [#13281 - Support mode 2031 dark/light mode detection](https://github.com/helix-editor/helix/issues/13281)

-While there is no native solution (yet), I found a pretty reliable workaround that I can use until native support lands on main.
+While there is no native solution (yet), I found a fairly reliable workaround that I can use until native support lands on main.

-The solution is built around the fact, that helix config can be reloaded via
+The solution is built around the fact that helix config can be reloaded via

 ```bash
 $ pkill -USR1 hx